What You'll Learn

-“We’re hearing from a lot of parents worried because their kids seem even more glued to this game than others, and tearing them away from it for homework or dinner is becoming an issue,” reports David Anderson, PhD, head of the ADHD and Behavior Disorders Center at the Child Mind Institute.
+“We’re hearing from a lot of parents worried because their kids seem even more glued to this game than others, and tearing them away from it for homework or dinner is becoming an issue,” reports David Anderson, PhD, a clinical psychologist at the Child Mind Institute.
 “We’re also hearing about kids developing behavior around the game that could get them into trouble.”

 What makes Fortnite so appealing to kids?
 And how can parents keep them from getting so sucked into the game that it’s unhealthy?

 When people are talking about Fortnite, they are most likely talking about Fortnite: Battle Royale, which is the version of the game where up to 100 players battle to the death, with the winner being the last player standing.
 The game is similar to the ultra-popular Minecraft in that part of the object of the game is construction.
 In Fortnite players can build forts from materials they find in their environment.
 They can also loot supplies and equipment from defeated players, random supply drops, and from chests they find sprinkled around the game map.